-The cost impact figures discussed above are based on assumptions that no operator has yet accomplished any of the proposed requirements of this AD action, and that no operator would accomplish those actions in the future if this proposed AD were not adopted.
-The cost impact figures discussed in AD rulemaking actions represent only the time necessary to perform the specific actions actually required by the AD.
+There are approximately 49 airplanes of the affected design in the worldwide fleet.
+The FAA estimates that 49 airplanes of U.S. registry would be affected by this proposed AD, that it would take approximately 3 work hours per airplane to accomplish the proposed actions, and that the average labor rate is \$60 per work hour.
+Required parts would cost approximately \$80 per cost impact figures discussed in AD rulemaking actions represent only the time necessary to perform the specific actions actually required by the AD.
 These figures typically do not include incidental costs, such as the time required to gain access and close up, planning time, or time necessitated by other administrative actions.